simvers/aldol-condensation-literature-ml/README.txt

 # -------------------

-Description should try to describe in figures what has been done so fare in the literature: what catalysts, what conditions?
+Description summarizes in figures what has been done so fare in the literature: what catalysts, what conditions?

+# -------------------

+Deactivation quantifies the deactivation of catalysts from the literature over time Then, ML is used to identify the most important features that affect deactivation

+# -------------------

+Runfiles are used to run the different scripts

+# -------------------

+Utils contains useful functions that are used in the different scripts